 About this time each year one of nature's remaining mass migration of huge herds of wild animals takes place.

-About this time each year one of nature's remaining mass migration of huge herds of wild animals takes place.
+Background: About this time each year one of nature's remaining mass migration of huge herds of wild animals takes place.
 It happens in East Africa.
 The movement starts in the Serengeti park region of northern Tanzania and the herds migrate across the border into neighbouring Kenya.
 The spectacular scene usually takes place in June or July.
 One animal species, the wildebeest, forms the largest part of the annual trek.
 They move in columns, many miles long, from the short-grass plains of Tanzania and gradually disperse throughout the bush country to the north and west, where there is permanent water.
 They stay for five months, before the coming of the "short" rains signals their return back to the Serengeti for the birth of their calves.

 SYNOPSIS: Visitors to Kenya's Keekorak Game lodge were able to see hundreds of thousands of wildebeest congregating after their arrival in the last few weeks.
 Estimates put this year's wildebeest migration at two million animals.